-- a.
+a.
 How many men would walk away from being made a king?
+Not many.

-Not many. - 2. mountain- Gr. oros - 3. alone- Gr. monos - a.
-Jesus was with His disciples on the mountain, but now He sat there alone.
+2. mountain- Gr. oros

+3. alone- Gr. monos

+a.
+Before Jesus was with His disciples on the mountain, but now sat alone on the mountain.
 This would imply that His disciples had sided with the crowd about making Jesus a King.
 The disciples at this point still had carnal thinking about most things!

 b.
-When all men try to lure you away from God's plan for you, you need to come away, before God, alone.
-His opinion of you should be the only one that matters.
+When all men try to lure you away from God's plan for you, you need to come away alone before God who is the only one's opinion of you that matters.

-16. Now when evening came, His disciples went down to the sea,
+16. Now when evening came, His disciples went down to the sea, a.
+This was from 3:00-6:00pm.